BlazeMedina/Final_Project/README.md

 Can we deploy our machine learning model to our HTML site and make it user interactive? <br />

 - Segment 3: <br />
-Can we present our project & deliverable all in six minutes?
+Fitting our presentation and dashboard presentation in a 7 minute window

-## Future Work
+### Future Work
 - Segment 1: <br />
 Meet as a team on 05/14 to prepare for Presentation 1 and Segment 1 turn in <br />
 Start working on Segment 2 requirements <br />